infosecjosh/dfrws2019/ismart_00.img.md

 So these are probably memory images taken while u-boot is running -- not flash images.
 Still, only 8MB were collected, which is probably smaller than the Cube's full RAM.

 So we were not really sure how this happend.
-In digital forensics best practices, the analyst taking the image would have fully detailed the process that he used to create the image in a scientific repeatable process.
-However we were provided limited details.
+In digital forensics best practices, the analyst taking the image would have provided fully detailed the process that he used to create the image in a scientific repeatable process.
+However we were provided limited details and sometimes this happens in real forensics.